 - Slice the top portion of the cake with a bread knife.
 You will no longer need that portion.

 - Slice the cake in half horizontally in order to create the two layers of the shortcake.

-- Soak with syrup both sides of the upper layer, while only soaking the top side of the bottom layer.
+- Soak both sides of the upper layer with syrup, while only soaking the top side of the bottom layer.

 - Take a mold ring slightly larger than the size of the cake layers.
 Set the bottom layer at the center, and pipe the vanilla mousse cream around it, closing the gap between the ring and the cake.

-- Surround the ring of the cake with strawberries cut into half.
-Lightly press the strawberries down to allow it to be in contact with the mousse.
+- Surround the ring of the cake with strawberries cut in half.
+Lightly press the strawberries down to allow them to be in contact with the mousse.

 - Pipe on top of the strawberries, and use a spoon to close the gaps.
 Ensure that the strawberries are all covered.

 - Cover the bottom layer with the mousse and add chopped strawberries.

 - Lay down the upper layer of the cake.
 Then cover it with mousse.
 Use a spatula to even out and flatten the mousse.

 - Optional: If you know how to prepare a strawberry/raspberry confit, you may add a layer of it on top to add more flavor and color to the cake.

 - Garnish the cake with strawberries and pistachio paste.
 Serve chilled.

 If you are having difficulties following or visualizing the instructions above, you may refer to the photos below to provide you with a better idea of how to follow the recipe.

 Let's begin with the initial preparation for making the cake layers and the vanilla mousse cream.